 For quality, I mean the fineness of the sand and the cleanliness of it.
 The resort islands are uninhabited and, in most cases, always have been.
 So there is no rubbish, no agricultural run off, no sewers, no water pipes, indeed no rivers, streams or anything to disturb what nature has built up over many centuries.

-A Maldives beachbeach is fifty to sixty percent dead coral from its own reef, most of which is the excretion of coral munching fish, such as the parrotfish.
+A Maldives beach is fifty to sixty percent dead coral from its own reef, most of which is the excretion of coral munching fish, such as the parrotfish.
 The rest is made up mostly of algae (halemeda, which can be seen as white, crumbly threads on the beach).

 On the move